0xebfehat/2024_ChimeraGh0st/README.md

 - idapython-flow-fixer.py (Confirmed on IDA 8.3)
   - IDAPython script to deobfuscate jcc control flow of ChimeraGh0st, BlackDLL.
   - This script is for IDA Debugger
+  - Usage:
-  - Usage: Set the breakpoint at the function in which jcc obfuscation starts, and run this script.
+      1. Set the breakpoint at the function in which jcc obfuscation starts.
+      2. When the breakpoint is hit, run this script.